tzharoff/GameDevelopmentCourse/Week 01 - Introduction to Unity and Game Development/Day 01/Week01-Day01-Overview.md

 - **Time**: 1:00 PM - 4:30 PM
 - **Objective**: Get hands-on experience with Unity.
 - **Tasks**:
-  - Install Unity (if not already installed) and set up your first project.
+  - Set up your first solo project.
   - Explore the Unity Editor by creating a simple scene with basic objects (cubes, spheres, etc.).
   - Experiment with object manipulation: moving, rotating, and scaling objects in the scene.